Contact us

 Data Privacy & Security Concerns

-MVPs often rely on customer data.
-If mishandled, this can create compliance issues (GDPR, HIPAA).
-An AI MVP must include strong governance.
+MVPs often rely on user data.
+If mishandled, this can lead to compliance issues (GDPR, HIPAA) and reputational risks.
+AI-powered products must include proper data governance from the start.

 Overreliance on AI Tools